tiejeevan/gsalebot/README.md

    - `BOT_PASSWORD` - Bot password (default: 123456)
    - `REPORT_USERNAME` - User to receive reports (default: phone)
    - `INTERVAL_MINUTES` - Interval in minutes (default: 2)
+6. The bot will run continuously and respond to HTTP requests at `/health` and `/status`

 ## How It Works

 1. Bot authenticates with the backend API
+2. Starts an HTTP server (for Render.com free tier)
-2. Every 2 minutes, it sends a message to a random user
+3. Every 2 minutes, it sends a message to a random user
-3. Every 2 minutes (offset by 1 minute), it comments on a random post
+4. Every 2 minutes (offset by 1 minute), it comments on a random post
-4. All activities are reported to the designated user
+5. All activities are reported to the designated user
-5. Health checks run every 30 seconds
+6. Health checks run every 30 seconds
-6. Automatic recovery if errors occur
+7. Automatic recovery if errors occur

+## Endpoints

+- `GET /` or `GET /health` - JSON health check
+- `GET /status` - HTML status page with statistics

 ## Requirements